 Ok, now for the good stuff!
 Barcelona is filled with amazing eateries– from simple and traditional to gourmet and extravagant.

 I’ve been meaning to write this gastro guide to eating in Barcelona for the past year– but, to be perfectly honest, it was an intimidating task!
 There are SO MANY amazing places to eat in Barcelona and I wanted to make sure to do the city justice with my recommendations.
-Yet after getting back from planning new tours in Barcelona (including a super traditional Barcelona food tour, a delicious Barcelona tapas tour a fun Barcelona wine tasting tour, a VIP Barcelona winery tour, and an early morning Boqueria market tour) I finally feel ready to share my personal Barcelona restaurant recommendations and food tips with the world.
+Yet after getting back from planning new tours in Barcelona (including a super traditional Barcelona food tour, a delicious Barcelona tapas tour and a fun Barcelona wine tasting tour) I finally feel ready to share my personal Barcelona restaurant recommendations and food tips with the world.